-Unfortunately for fans of the mystery series Castle Rock, Hulu always intended to cancel the show after the telling of psychopath Annie Wilkes’ story.
+Unfortunately for fans of the mystery series Castle Rock, based on characters and themes from Stephen King works, Hulu always intended to cancel the show after the telling of psychopath Annie Wilkes’ story.
 As it so happens, the story came to a conclusion after the airing of the third season.

 And while the reviews and viewership for the series were high since the initial first season, HBO didn’t want the plot to become stale or repetitive to the audience.
 Pretty much, they cut out while they were ahead of the game.

 Fans of Hulu’s Harlots were waiting anxiously for the release of the fourth season.
 Much to their disappointment, the ladies of Margaret Wells’ brothel have seen their last season.
 Inspired by Hallie Rubenhold’s novel The Covent Garden Ladies, the period drama was very popular upon its first season release.

 It holds a high rating of 97% on Rotten Tomatoes, so, the question begs, why was it canceled?
 As it turns out, Harlots is getting the boot to make way for more original content for the FX and Hulu hub.